 - Social activities

 We are actually a Mexico registered tour company.
-This enable us to operate cheaper and run more cost effective tours.
-We are a contractor for some other companies (Our competitors) and we can operate Caravans in English or Frech, but we keep them separate.
+This enables us to operate cheaper and run more cost effective tours.
+We are a contractor for some other companies (Our competitors) and we can operate Caravans in English or French, but we keep them separate.

-Our downloadable guiide will be available by July 15th.
-It will be located at www.mexicorvbuddies.com/infopackage.php
+Our downloadable guiide is now available at at www.mexicorvbuddies.com/infopackage.php

 Are your prices in US or Canadian dollars?